A Shared Space, 1963-1995

 Living History Project

-The Living History Team is creating an interactive digital living history of Temple Micah.
+The Living History Team has created an interactive digital living history of Temple Micah.
 You can participate by providing information, slices of history, videos, photos, and anecdotes.
 Contact the office for more information.

 Take a Tour of Micah